-ple who care about the mark because of what it signifies rather than as a signal of who made the goods.
+The most controversial false-association cases involve merchandising: use of the trademark on apparel and other items purchased by people who care about the mark because of what it signifies rather than as a signal of who made the goods.
 Merchandising is not a good fit for the traditional section 32(a) theory of infringement through confusion about source.
-Recall Schmidt, where BOSTON STRONG failed to funtion as a mark on T-shirts.
+Recall Schmidt, where BOSTON STRONG failed to function as a mark on T-shirts.
 If putting a slogan or symbol on a T-shirt does not constitute use as a designation of source that creates trademark rights for ownership purposes, it seems to follow that putting the same slogan or symbol on a T-shirt could not create a likelihood of confusion about source for infringement purposes.